springtwr/siyuan-code-tabs/README.md

 - Built with AI assistance
 - Inspired by [obsidian-code-tab](https://github.com/lazyloong/obsidian-code-tab)
 - Thanks to [prism-code-editor](https://github.com/jonpyt/prism-code-editor) for the code editor component
-- Tested with SiYuan 3.6.5
+- Tested with SiYuan 3.7.0

 ## Changelog

+### v2.2.1

+- Adapted to SiYuan 3.7.0 breaking change in `lang`
+- Minimum supported version bumped to 3.7.0

 ### v2.2.0